 Simulations

 Since plant fecundity was the most influential parameter on population growth (as shown in the population projection) and waterhemp was more prolific in the warm-season crop environments than the cool-season crop environments (Nguyen and Liebman, 2022a), we followed up with a simulation of seed production and mature plant density threshold in corn and soybean.
-We used a theoretical plot of 1 m2 with 10000 seeds in the top 0 - 2 cm soil stratum and 0 seeds in the 2 - 20 cm soil stratum and followed that theoretical plot in three rotations (2-year, 3-year, and 4-year) crossed with two corn weed management regimes (conventional and low herbicide), as we did with empirical data collection at our research site.
+We used a theoretical plot of 1 m2 with 10000 seeds in the top 0 - 2 cm soil stratum and 0 seeds in the 2 - 20 cm soil stratum.
+We followed that theoretical plot in three rotations (2-year, 3-year, and 4-year) crossed with two corn weed management regimes (conventional and low herbicide), as we did with empirical data collection at our research site.
 We were interested in the following question: How much weed control efficacy is necessary to stabilize a waterhemp population (λ≈1)?

-Waterhemp control efficacy in this study is defined by seed production (seeds m-2) instead of plant density (plants m-2) because waterhemp individual plant size is highly variable.
-All the population characteristics, except for plant fecundity of cohorts 1 through 3, were kept as in the prospective modeling exercise.
-We estimated the necessary control efficacy in the corn and soybean crop environments by simulating seed production threshold for plant cohorts 1 through 3.
-Weonly manipulated the fecundity of cohorts 1 through 3 because 1) the first three cohorts are more likely exposed to herbicides or cultivation than the later cohorts; 2) the first three cohorts, especially cohorts 1 and 2, have higher survival rates than the later cohorts; and 3) in general, the earlier cohorts are more capable of accumulating larger aboveground mass than later cohorts.
+Waterhemp control efficacy in this study is indicated by seed production (seeds m-2) instead of plant density (plants m-2) because waterhemp individual plant size is highly variable.

-In each simulation iteration, a randomized number of seeds was generated for cohorts 1 through 3 using function rlnorm(1, m, s), in which m is the mean fecundity on the natural logarithm scale and s is the standard deviation on the natural logarithm scale. m and s were obtained from the general relationship of ln(individual fecundity +1) against ln(individual aboveground mass + 0.005) (Nguyen and Liebman 2022a) that pooled all the 389 data points from the whole experiment.
-Twenty-four pairs of m and s were estimated (details are in Table A4 in the Appendix).
+In each seed production threshold simulation iteration, a randomized number of seeds was generated for cohorts 1 through 3 using function rlnorm(1, m, s), in which m is the mean fecundity on the natural logarithm scale and s is the standard deviation on the natural logarithm scale. m and s were obtained from the general relationship of ln(individual fecundity +1) against ln(individual aboveground mass + 0.005) (Nguyen and Liebman 2022a) that pooled all the 389 data points from the whole experiment.
+Twenty-four pairs of m and s were estimated (details are in Table A5 in Appendix C).
 Different pairs of m and s were tried in the simulation until the rotation of interest’s annualized λ≈1 (m = m*).
 Six values of m* were identified for each corn and soybean phase of the three rotations.
+All the population characteristics, except for plant fecundity of cohorts 1 through 3, were kept as in the prospective modeling exercise.
+We estimated the necessary control efficacy in the corn and soybean crop environments by simulating the seed production threshold for plant cohorts 1 through 3.
+We only manipulated the fecundity of cohorts 1 through 3 because 1) the first three cohorts are more likely exposed to herbicides or cultivation than the later cohorts; 2) the first three cohorts, especially cohorts 1 and 2, have higher survival rates than the later cohorts; and 3) in general, the earlier cohorts of higher reproductive potential than the later cohorts.

+In each mature plant density threshold simulation iteration, the input survival rates of cohorts 1 through 3 in the summer survival sub-annual matrix (Bs) was reduced until annualized λ≈1 in each treatment.
+If improving the control efficacy for mature plants above 99.999% (equivalent to reducing survival rates of cohorts 1 through 3 below 0.001) would not stabilize the population size, the later cohorts’ survival rates were manipulated.
+If 99.999% control efficacy of all six cohorts in corn and soybean would not stabilize the population size, intervention in soybean’s subsequent crops (oat and alfalfa) was applied.
+All the other five sub-annual matrices were kept the same as in the population projection exercise.
+The final manipulated survival rates were used with the unmanipulated survival rates to calculate the cohort-based mature plant density and population-wise plant density.

 Results and discussion